pascalgoedeke/BlockyJump-docs/gui.md

 The plugin then places **items** inside of these inventories with act as **elements** of a specific window.
 Each window has its own set of items in it.
 These items can give you **information** (hover over them to see the text) or act as **buttons**.
 To interact with a GUI, simply **click on an item** and the associated action will be triggered.
 GUIs make it a lot easier to work with a plugin, as you don't need to remember all the commands.
-Pretty coll, huh?
+Pretty cool, huh?

 ?> **Tip:** BlockyJump-GUIs always have a sign in the upper right corner.
 This sign always shows a **help message** for the page you are on.